meduggit/ForgeMake/README.md

 - **Easy Configuration**: Specify source files, compiler flags, and libraries in a simple `.frg` file.
 - **Direct Compiler Calls**: Unlike systems like `make` or `ninja`, ForgeMake directly invokes the compiler, giving you complete control over the build process.
+- **Parallelism**: The ability to compile files in parallel to improve performance, especially on larger projects.
 - **File Change Detection**: ForgeMake tracks the changes in source and header files, ensuring only modified files are recompiled.
 - **Linux-only Support**: ForgeMake is optimized for Linux, providing an efficient build process for Linux-based environments.